esphome/home-assistant-addon/esphome-beta/README.md

 Please note that this does not always work and is only meant for testing, usually the ESPHome add-on and dashboard version must match to guarantee a working system.

+### Option: `relative_url`

+Host the ESPHome dashboard under a relative URL, so that it can be integrated into existing web proxys like nginx under a relative URl.
+Defaults to `/`.

+### Option: `status_use_ping`

+By default the dashboard uses mDNS to check if nodes are online.
+This does not work across subnets unless your router supports mDNS forwarding or avahi.

+Setting this to `true` will make ESPHome use ICMP ping requests to get the node status.
+Use this if all nodes always have offline status even when they're connected.

+### Option: `streamer_mode`

+If set to `true`, this will enable stremer mode, which makes ESPHome hide all potentially private information.
+So for example WiFi (B)SSIDs (which could be used to find your location), usernames etc. Please note that you need to use the `!secret` tag in your YAML file to also prevent these from showing up while editing and validating.

 [discord-shield]: https://img.shields.io/discord/429907082951524364.svg
 [dht22]: https://esphome.io/components/sensor/dht.html
 [discord]: https://discord.me/KhAMKrd